-Farley grew up in Wisconsin, and developed a love of comedy; he later graduated with a degree in communications and theater.
+Farley grew up in Wisconsin, where he developed a love of comedy and graduated college with a degree in communications and theater.
 While working in Madison, he began performing improv at the Ark Improv Theatre, eventually moving to Chicago to pursue a career in comedy.

-Within Farley’s first season at SNL, he rocketed to fame with a variety of popular characters, often acting alongside David Spade, Adam Sandler, and Chris Rock.
-Characters included Matt Foley, a Chippendale’s dancer, Cindy from “Gap Girls”, himself on The Chris Farley Show, a member of Bears super fans, and more.
-In 2015, Rolling Stone named Farley the 15th most influential cast member of SNL of all time.
-During his tenure at SNL, he worked on films such as Wayne’s World and Coneheads, both starring past cast members Mike Myers and Dan Aykroyd.
+Farley rocketed to fame with a variety of popular characters, often acting alongside David Spade, Adam Sandler and Chris Rock.
+In 2015, Rolling Stone named him the 15th “most influential cast member” of SNL of all-time.
+Farley’s iconic characters beyond “Matt Foley” included a Chippendale’s dancer, Cindy from “Gap Girls,” himself on “The Chris Farley Show,” and a member of the Bears’ “Super Fans.”
+During his tenure at SNL, he also worked the films Wayne’s World and Coneheads, both starring fellow SNL and Second City alums Mike Myers and Dan Aykroyd.

 After leaving SNL, Farley embarked on a film career, mainly alongside close friend David Spade.
 The two made Tommy Boy and Black Sheep, both of which were box office successes and have developed a cult following.
-With the success of these two films, Farley then starred in Beverly Hills Ninja, which came in first in the box office its opening weekend.
-He completed the films Almost Heroes and Dirty Work prior to his death, though they were released posthumously.
-His distinct comedic style and body of work continues to affect the world of comedy today.
+After the success of the two films, Farley starred in Beverly Hills Ninja, which came in first in the box office its opening weekend.
+He completed the films Almost Heroes and Dirty Work prior to his death, released posthumously.

-1989: The Gods Must Be Lazy, Mainstage
+1989: The Gods Must Be Lazy, Chicago Mainstage

-1989-1990: It Was Thirty Years Ago Today, Mainstage
+1989-1990: It Was Thirty Years Ago Today, Chicago Mainstage

-1990-1991: Flag Smoking Permitted in Lobby Only or Censorama, Mainstage
+1990-1991: Flag Smoking Permitted in Lobby Only or Censorama, Chicago Mainstage